Globally responsible virtual programme

 What happens when I finish the programme?

-Upon completion of the programme, participants will get a certificate signed by our Chief executive that can be shared across social media and added to resumes.
+Upon completion of the programme, participants will receive a certificate signed by our Chief executive that can be shared across social media and added to résumés.